top of page

 Availability of Funds

-The selection process for funding will utilize a competitive process, and the number of awards will be dependent on the amount of funds avialable for annual allocation.
+The selection process for funding will utilize a competitive process, and the number of awards will be dependent on the amount of funds available for annual allocation.
 The amount of funds available and dates of the application submissions and awards will differ annually.
-The amount of funds available for the 2024 funding cycle will be $66,836.90, and proposals will be accepted between November 1st, 2023 and November 30th, 2023.
+The amount of funds available for the 2025 funding cycle will be $66,088.40, and proposals will be accepted between October 15th, 2024 and November 15th, 2024.

 Eligibility